 Also of interest is that New Windsor has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in New Windsor telecommute to their jobs.
-Overall, about 18.33% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 18.33% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 New Windsor is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, New Windsor’s overall crime rate is lower than average for the country.

-The education level of New Windsor citizens is very high relative to the national average among all cities (21.84%): 38.16% of adults in New Windsor have a bachelor's degree or even advanced degree.
+The citizens of New Windsor are very well educated compared to the average community in the nation: 38.16% of adults in New Windsor have a bachelor's degree or even advanced degree.

 The per capita income in New Windsor in 2022 was $54,554, which is middle income relative to Maryland, and wealthy relative to the rest of the US.
 This equates to an annual income of $218,216 for a family of four.
 However, New Windsor contains both very wealthy and poor people as well.